hyochan/dooboo-ui-legacy/README.md

   - dooboolab's [vision-and-mission](https://github.com/dooboolab/dooboolab.com/blob/master/vision-and-mission.md)
   - dooboolab's [code of conduct](https://github.com/dooboolab/dooboolab.com/blob/master/code-of-conduct.md)
 - [Contributing](CONTRIBUTING.md)
   - Try to make good `shared` component and test it in `storybook` or in `sample` screen.
-Then it's all go to go with `pull request`.
+Then it's all good to go for `pull request`.
 Give it a try :blossom:.

 ## List of widgets